SAP-samples/btp-bas-risk-management/documentation/develop/configure-BTP-account/README.md

 ## Introduction

 In this section you will configure an SAP BTP account with all the required entitlements, to develop your low-code application.
-You also will create an SAP HANA instance to store the data needed for your application.
+You also will create an SAP HANA Cloud instance to store the data needed for your application.

  <img src="././images/SolutionDiagram_1.png" width="80%">